KS3 Curriculum Guide

 How Parents Can Help

-The department would like to encourage parents to support their son/daughter in the following ways: personal organisation and meeting deadlines, supporting research for a home learning assignment by visiting a museum or historical site and assisting with the collection of resources and, finally, by communicating concerns and questions to the department early to pre-empt later difficulties.
+The department would like to encourage parents to support their son/daughter in the following ways: personal organisation and meeting deadlines, supporting research for a home learning assignment by visiting a museum or historical site and assisting with the collection of resources and, finally, by communicating concerns and questions to the department early to pre-empt any later difficulties.

-Parents will be notified either by letter or telephone of any serious concern experienced by the department regarding a pupil’s progress and level of achievement.
-Following such contact there will be an opportunity to discuss matters further in person.
+Parents will be notified either by letter or telephone of any serious concern experienced by the department regarding a pupil’s progress and their level of achievement.
+Following such contact, there will be an opportunity to discuss matters further in person.
 Should parents feel their son/daughter is not making progress, they should contact Rebecca Godfrey (Head of History), Deborah Hemmings (Head of Key Stage 3 History) or the class teacher.